holodeck-b2b/signal-delivery/README.md

 method_ for ebMS Signal message units.
 The ebMS data from the Signal messages is written to an XML document using the same structure as the ebMS header.
 A simple XML schema definition is provided for "cleaner" generated code for XML processing.
-As this delivery method is only able to process Signal message units it should only be used in One-Way P-Modes that are used for sending User Messages.
+As this delivery method is only able to process Signal message units it should only be used in Leg configurations that are used for sending User Messages.

 __________________
 For more information on using Holodeck B2B visit the website at http://holodeck-b2b.org